-(b) To ensure directors exercise independent judgment in considering transactions and agreements in respect of which a director or executive officer has or may have a material interest, as part of the discussion concerning the proposed transaction the interested director or executive officer discloses his or her interest to the Board, the Board has in camera discussions without the interested director or executive officer present, and, in accordance with applicable law, an interested director does not vote on the matter.
+(b) To ensure directors exercise independent judgment in considering transactions and agreements in respect of which a director or executive officer has or may have a material interest, the interested director or executive officer discloses his or her interest to the Board and in the absence of such interested director or executive officer, the Board conducts its discussions and deliberations on the matters.
+If thought fit, a special committee of the Board comprised of non-interested directors is formed and deliberates on such matters with such independent advisors as are thought advisable.
+In accordance with applicable law, an interested director does not vote on the matter.